 Should you buy likes and engagement to grow your YouTube automation channel?

 You should buy YouTube likes and engagement if your channel needs a boost and their source is from actual user accounts and not bots.
 If you don’t have money to spend, you can use YTMonster and grow your YouTube channel by exchanging engagement with other YouTubers.
 A like for a like is a great way to go for those on a budget!

-If you get one copyright on YouTube, your video will usually either be ineligible for monetization or be removed from the platform completely.
+If your YouTube automation channel gets one copyright claim, that video will usually either be ineligible for monetization or be removed from the platform completely.
 A copyright claim can be either a Content ID claim or a copyright removal request.
 Content ID is an automation software by YouTube that automatically identifies copyrighted content in uploaded videos and informs the copyright owner.
 The copyright owner can choose to track the viewership stats on the video, monetize the content by running ads on it themself or block the content from being viewed.
 On the other hand, a copyright removal request is when the copyright owner requests the content removed.
 This results in a copyright strike on your channel.
 YouTubers avoid copyright by creating original video content for their viewers and using copyright free music.

 From my experience with online business, I recommend local lead generation as the best passive income online business model for most people.
 With local lead generation, you rank niche business websites for local Google search to generate leads for local businesses.
 You then sell those leads for hundreds to thousands of dollars a month to local businesses who can actually perform the service, like lawn care or house cleaning.
 Local lead generation has low startup costs, so you can get started for minimal financial risk.
-In 2023, there are many other great online business models you can choose from, like social media marketing or Amazon FBA, to make money online.
 The most important determining factor for success with any of these business models is to set your business goals and don’t give up until you achieve what you’re aiming for.